top of page

 Q: Is there an adoption fee?

 A: No. PAWS Üzümlü is a non-profit organisation run by a small team of volunteers.
 We help injured and vulnerable street cats and dogs in our village, ensuring their health and wellbeing is monitored.
-We do not make money on adoptions, neither do we want to hinder the chance of a new home by asking for a fee.
-As a Charity we are just pleased the animals under our care are offered a better chance in life.
-If you would like to make a donation to the charity however, this will be greatly received.
+We do not make money on adoptions, neither do we want to hinder the chance of them finding a new home by asking for a fee.
+We are just pleased the animals under our care are offered a better chance in life.
+If you would like to make a donation, however, this will be gratefully received.

 Q. What if there’s a problem after I adopt?

-A. There can be many challenges that you might face with your new furry friend and it can take time and patience.
-We are here to support with any struggle with your dog so please get in touch.
-We have some high trained volunteers who can offer behaviour advice and support.
+A. There can be challenges with an adopted street animal and overcoming them can take time and patience.
+We are here to support you with whatever you face, so please get in touch.
+We have some trained volunteers who can offer behavioural advice and support.

-Q. Would you take back a dog adopted from you?
+Q. Would you take back an animal which has been adopted from you?

-Q. What are the basic things my new furry friend will need?
-(Dogs)
+Q. What basic things will my new dog need?

-A. As well as regular exercise, mental stimulation your new furry friend will also food and water bowls with nutritious foods and constant access to clean, fresh water.
-They will need a collar and a lead for walking and a place to sleep that’s a calm place where they know they can go to relax.
-If the dog will be sleeping outside, a shelter or kennel will be required to protect them from the weather.
-Another idea is a selection of toys to try and keep them stimulated and appropriate cleaning products.
-(Toys don’t need to be expensive, old socks tied into knots can offer hours of enjoyment)
+A. As well as regular exercise and mental stimulation, your dog will need food and water bowls, regular nutritious meals and constant access to clean, fresh water.
+They will need a collar and a lead for walking and a calm, comfortable place to relax and sleep.
+Outside, a shelter or kennel will be required to protect them from the weather.
+A selection of toys is recommended to keep them engaged and stimulated - even old socks tied into knots can provide hours of enjoyment.
+And don't forget to buy appropriate cleaning products, and a brush for grooming.

 Q. How can I prepare my house for their arrival?

-• If there are parts of your home you wish for them to stay away from, consider getting a baby gate and/or moving anything you don’t want them to get hold of that your dog could chew, choke on or swallow.
-This includes things like cables, wires, lego and jewellery.
-Tie up things like curtain cords or blind strings to prevent your dog from getting caught.
+• If there are areas of your home you want them to stay away from, consider getting a baby gate and/or moving items you're concerned they will chew, choke on or swallow.
+This includes things like cables, wires, children's toys and jewellery.
+Tie up trailing curtain or blind cords.

-• Secure bins and keep kitchen sides clear so that your furry friend can’t access anything that could be bad for them.
-Many of our furry friends have had to find food for themselves so they wont understand its not theirs to begin with.
+• Secure bins and keep kitchen sides clear so your furry friend can’t get hold of anything that could be bad for them.
+Many have had to fend for themselves and won't understand they can't eat any food they find.

-• Check for hazards around the home such as cleaning chemicals, wires, medicines and poisonous houseplants. - Keep these in a secure place your dog can’t get to — you could put a latch on cupboards or use a baby gate to make sure your dog can’t get to them.
+• Check for hazards around the home such as cleaning chemicals, wires, medicines and poisonous houseplants.
+Keep them somewhere your pet can’t get to — think about putting a latch on cupboards or closing areas off with a baby gate.

 Q. How can I secure my garden for their arrival?

-A. If you believe your new furry friend might be an escape artist, monitor them in the garden to ensure they don’t jump over any low fences.
+A. If you believe your new pet might be an escape artist, monitor them while in your garden.

-Make sure you’ve got sturdy locks on doors and gates.
+· Make sure there are sturdy locks on doors and gates.

-Check your fences are secure and free of broken panels and gaps so your furry friend cant sneak out.
+· Check your fences are secure and free of broken panels and gaps.

-Ensure none of your plants are hazardous for dogs.
+· Ensure none of your plants are hazardous to cats or dogs.

 Q. What should I expect for the first few days with my adult rescue dog?

-A. The first few days after you bring your furry friend home can be the hardest for both you and them.
-It may well have been quite some time since they have lived in a home, if they ever have.
+A. The first few days can be hard.
+It might be quite some time since they have lived in a home, if ever.

 Here are some hints and tips:

-• Let them settle at their own pace without any visitors during this time.
-Adult dogs may be nervous when they arrive at their new home.
-You may find they hide at first and don’t seem to want to interact with you.
-This is very normal.
+• Let them settle at their own pace and don't have any visitors for a while.
+Adult dogs might be nervous and want to hide at first.
+Don't worry if they don't want to interact with you to start with - this is normal.

-• Allow them some quiet time without disruptions.
-Make sure it is calm and quiet, so they can get familiar with their new surroundings in peace, allowing them time to relax and feel more confident around you.
+• Allow them some quiet time, without disruptions, so they can familiarise themselves with their new surroundings in peace.
+This will help them relax and feel more confident around you.

-• You don’t want to fuss your dog too much as this can be overwhelming for them.
-Let them come to you when they are ready.
-They may come over and look at you, sniff your hand or sit nearby.
+• Don't fuss them too much as this can be overwhelming.
+Let them come to you, when they are ready - let them look at you, sniff your hand or sit nearby.

-• Over the first few days you want to keep walks short and in the same location.
-This will give your new furry friend time to get used to their new area and get their bearings.
-Again, some dogs won’t have been on assisted walks before so keep this in mind.
-This will be discussed with you prior to adoption by one of our team so you know what to expect however.
+• Over the first few days, keep walks short and in the same location to let them get their bearings.
+Some dogs will never have been taken for a walk, so keep this in mind.
+This will be discussed with you, prior to adoption, by one of our team so you know what to expect.

-• You must remain understanding and patient.
-You are unlikely to know what your new furry friend has been through, or taught to do previously.
-Despite being an adult, they may never have been house trained and so they will need your help to learn these new steps and rules.
+• Be patient and understanding.
+You are unlikely to know what they have been through or learnt/taught to do previously.
+They might never have been house-trained, and will need your help to learn new rules.

 Q. How can I introduce them to other pets?

-Q. What should I expect on the first night settling a rescue dog?
+Q. What should I expect on the first night?

-A. A dog’s first night in a new home can be very daunting and completely different to what they are used too.
-Many have spent cold nights on the streets, in the cold and wet and others may never have been inside before.
+A. A street animal’s first night in their new home can be very daunting.
+Most will have spent cold and/or wet nights on the streets and will never have been inside before.
 These are all things our team will discuss with you prior to adopting.

-• If your furry friend has separation anxiety, then you may want to sleep nearby (perhaps downstairs with them.)
+• If your new pet has separation anxiety you may want to sleep nearby at first.
 Then slowly move yourself (or their bed) further away.

-• Make sure they have a warm and comfortable place to sleep so it’s an attractive space to them.
-It should be large enough for your dog to stretch out with their water nearby.
+• Make sure they have a warm, comfortable place, large enough for them to stretch out and with water nearby.

-• Ensure you introduce them to their quiet area/safe space/ bed during the day, so they know where it is.
+• Introduce them to their bed/safe space during the day, so they know where it is and can get used to it.
 Then you can settle them in it before going to bed yourself.